AIcodeAcademy/full_stack_blueprint/.ai/builder/builder.instructions.md

      - Evaluate the delta changes to the existing code.
      - Choose the simplest option.
      - Write a bullet point list of the things you will do.
-     - When in a folder or file,
-       - make sure to respect the folder or file structure and naming conventions.
-       - use existing code as a template for the new code.
    - Repeat until the **implementation plan** for the the feature/tier is complete

 4. Document your work: